kazunori279/Fluent-Dashboard/demo_instruction.md

 The following is the procedure used in the [Fluent Dashboard demo video](https://www.youtube.com/watch?v=VPNMe4znWDo)

+### Prepare one copy of Fluent Dashboard

+Prepare one copy of Fluent Dashboard with the instruction on the README.

 ### create GCE instances on the console
 * `demo-norikra`
 * `demo-nginx`